spicecodecli/spicecode/README.md

 - then run it using ```spice analyze``` followed by the file to be analyzed
 - example: ```spice analyze example.js```
 - you can also run ```spice hello``` for a hello idk
+- idk if whats written above still works but for now, to run locally, im using this -> ```python -m cli.main``` followed by the command like hello or analyze

 -----
 we also have a pip package now: